mdn/content/files/en-us/web/api/webvtt_api/index.md

 ### VTTRegion

-The {{domxref("VTTRegion"}} provides methods used for region are listed below along with description of their functionality, especially it allows to adjust the scrolling setting of all nodes present in the given region.
+The {{domxref("VTTRegion")}} provides methods used for region are listed below along with description of their functionality, especially it allows to adjust the scrolling setting of all nodes present in the given region.

 ## Tutorial on how to write a WebVTT file